Installation

 I have clay soil.
 Is that a problem?

-The planted filters are made without using the existing soil,
+No, the planted filters are made without using the existing soil,

 so it doesn’t matter whether the soil is clay, silty or sandy.